playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <div></div>
 ```

 This is possible because React, Angular, and Vue control what is rendered to the screen.
-Utilizing this, they can remove or add HTML rendered to the DOM with nothing more than a simple Boolean instruction.
+Utilizing this, they can remove or add HTML rendered to the DOM with nothing more than a boolean instruction.

 Knowing this, let's add conditional rendering to our application.